emron24/home-credit-clean/README.md

 ---

+---

+## 🤖 Assistant Handoff Pipeline — Stability Report

+This section documents the successful implementation and debugging of a GitHub Actions workflow that automates notebook execution via repository dispatch.

+### ✅ Status: Success

+After a series of cascading failures, we performed a full diagnostic and implemented four core fixes.
+The latest run completed successfully with no warnings or errors.

+#### 1. 🧠 Notebook Execution Fix (Critical)
+- **Issue**: `NameError: name 'null' is not defined` due to raw JSON accidentally injected into a code cell.
+- **Fix**: Rebuilt `notebooks/process-handoff.ipynb` programmatically to ensure clean structure and correct `parameters` tag for papermill.

+#### 2. ⚙️ Workflow Configuration & Dependencies
+- **Dependency Fix**: Added `papermill`, `ipykernel`, `jq`, and others to `requirements.txt` to ensure full environment setup.
+- **Payload Fix**: Corrected shell parsing logic to extract `client_payload.handoff_id` and other nested fields properly.

+#### 3. 🧹 Final Cleanup & Stability
+- **Warning Fix**: Removed unused `token: input` from `git-auto-commit-action` to eliminate workflow warnings.
+- **Git Conflict Resolution**: Resolved merge conflict caused by simultaneous status file commits and YAML updates.

+### 📘 Outcome
+The assistant-handoff pipeline now runs cleanly end-to-end:
+- Payload is parsed correctly
+- Notebook executes with injected parameters
+- Status file is committed to `main`

+This demonstrates CI/CD automation, notebook orchestration, and robust debugging — valuable skills for data engineering and production-grade analytics.

 ## 🙌 Closing Note
 This project demonstrates my ability to transform a messy, real-world dataset into actionable insights through **data cleaning, EDA, visualization, and baseline modeling**.
 It’s part of my **Data Analyst portfolio**, with room to expand into advanced modeling for Data Science roles.